AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025480497

 Funding

-The authors would like to acknowledge the financial support received from the National Key Research and Development Program of China (2022YFA1105200, 2022YFB3804700), the Central Government Guiding Local Science and Technology Development Special Fund Projects in Sichuan province (2023ZYD0166), the Chengdu City Science and Technology Project of "Unveiling and Commanding" (2024-JB00-00018-GX), and the Eastern New District of Chengdu for the Implementation of Technological Innovation Projects (2024-DBXQ-KJYF002).
+The authors acknowledge the financial support from the National Key Research and Development Program of China (Nos.
+2022YFA1105200 and 2022YFB3804700), the Central Government Guiding Local Science and Technology Development Special Fund Projects in Sichuan Province (No. 2023ZYD0166), the Chengdu City Science and Technology Project of “Unveiling and Commanding” (No. 2024-JB00-00018-GX), and the Eastern New District of Chengdu for the Implementation of Technological Innovation Projects (No. 2024-DBXQ-KJYF002).

 Conflict of interest